Main Content Area

 Earn a Law Enforcement Degree in Police Studies at Aims

 Law enforcement careers can be both challenging and rewarding.
-Working as a police officer requires honesty and integrity when working with the public and conducting investigations.
-The Aims Police studies program teaches you how to deal with the challenges and highlights of police work as you undergo rigorous physical and academic training to prepare for the Colorado Peace Officer Standards and Training (POST) exam, which is required to serve as a police officer in Colorado.
-During the three-year period between 2018 and 2020, an average of 94.95% Aims students passed the POST exam on the first try.
-During that same time period, 100% of Aims students ultimately passed the exam on subsequent attempts.
+Working as a police officer requires honesty and integrity when interacting with the public and conducting investigations.
+If you're interested in becoming a police officer, the Aims Police studies program teaches you the responsibilities and highlights of police work as you undergo rigorous physical and academic training to prepare for the Colorado Peace Officer Standards and Training (POST) exam, which is required to serve as a police officer in Colorado.

-If you’re interested in becoming a police officer, start by applying for the Aims police academy, which includes Colorado state-accredited training that culminates in earning a Peace Officer Academy Certificate.
-All of the Peace Officer Academy Certificate courses can apply toward the Aims police studies associate degree.
+The Aims police academy is your first step toward earning a police studies associate degree.
+The academy includes Colorado state-accredited training and culminates in earning a Peace Officer Academy Certificate.
+Peace Officer Academy Certificate courses apply toward the Aims police studies associate degree.

 Turn Your Passion for Law and Order Into a Career in Law Enforcement